tinycrops/TheEraofExperience/README.md

 ### Learning Algorithm

-The current implementation uses a simplified version of PPO (Proximal Policy Optimization).
-You can enhance this with a more sophisticated implementation in `src/rl_core.ts`.
+The implementation includes a proper PPO algorithm with:
+- Advantage estimation using Generalized Advantage Estimation (GAE)
+- Policy updates based on high-reward experiences
+- In-context learning to improve model responses

+## Data Collection

+The agent automatically saves all experiences to daily NDJSON files in the `data/` directory.
+This provides:

+- A growing dataset for offline training
+- A record of all interactions and rewards
+- Material for analyzing agent behavior over time

 ## Next Steps

-- Implement more sophisticated reward functions
+- Implement full tool calling capabilities
-- Add more tools for agent interaction
+- Add multimodal observation support
-- Develop a proper PPO implementation
+- Develop a proper web interface for interactions
-- Add multimodal capabilities
-- Implement persistent storage for the replay buffer
+- Implement distributed experience collection
+- Add reinforcement learning from human feedback (RLHF)

 ## License